 There are no face to face workshops scheduled at the moment, but you can get immediate access to complete the workshop entirely online.

-On completion, participants will be receive a certificate of completion for CPD purposes.
+On completion, participants will receive a certificate of completion for CPD purposes.
 (Link to the training below.)